MU-N/DIY-Crafting-game/README.md

 # DIY-Crafting-game
-an old prtoyp for diy cravting game
+an old prototype for DIY Crafting Game